erhant/crypts/README.md

 > If you do not have Sage installed, but still would like to play around with the Sage code, fret not!
 We have prepared scripts for the Sagemath docker image:
 >
 > ```sh
-> # Pull the image
 > bun sage:pull     # pulls the image
 > bun sage:cli      # opens Sage cli
-> bun sage:notebook # open Jupyter Notebook
+> bun sage:notebook # opens Jupyter Notebook
 > ```
 >
-> The containers will have volumes attached to the `tests/data` and `tests/sage` folders, so the Sage code can directly write to the test data there.
+> The containers will have volumes attached to the `tests/data` and `tests/sage` folders, so that the Sage code can directly write to the test data there.

 ## Building